haberdashPI/german_track/scripts/julia/notes.md

 - can we see better before target decoding accuracy
 - during switch (i.e. are switches messing up tracking, so we'd see better tracking pre-target for regions far from switches, or near late switches)

+simple approaches:
+plot decoding accuracy timeline near/far from switch plot decoding accuracy timeline for early/late target trials plot accuracy at the interaction of these two

 or reverse engineer:
 - what condition give before target decoding accuracy that's better take all decoding